AlexzanderF/autonomous-news/backend/news_generation_workers/llm_prompts/generate_news_article_prompt.md

 2.  **Emphasis:** Use bold (`**text**`) only for highlighting key figures or names within a paragraph, never for headlines.
 3.  **Lists:** If using bullet points, strictly use the hyphen (`-`) character.

-**Article Structure:**
+**Article Structure (The Inverted Pyramid):**
 1.  **Lead Paragraph (without Heading):** A strong "inverted pyramid" opening and introduction to the topic.
 In up to 3 sentences, summarize the *Who, What, When, Where, and Why*.
+This ensures that even if a reader only scans the first few sentences, they grasp the essential and core of the story.
 2.  **Body:** Organize the body into 4-6 sections with bold, descriptive headings.
 Each section should:
     *   Each section must have a bold, specific, and descriptive heading that perfectly fits the topic (never generic like “Background” or “Details”).
     *   Each section should focus on a distinct angle (examples: Historical Context, Recent Triggers, Market Reaction, Regulatory Response, Comparative Analysis, Key Players and Stakes, Technological/Structural Drivers, etc.).